10 Epic Nike Classics Every Swoosh Fan Should Own!

-We can’t get enough of new Nike releases and sugar Nikes loaded enough to buy you dinner!
-The mothership has announced total market domination.
-Jordans call shotgun when it comes to hype, we got the drill.
+We can’t get enough of new Nike drops!
+It’s not news that Nike has long since announced market domination.
+I mean have a look at Nike’s sales in 2022 and you’ll get where we’re coming from.
+And these sales might as well skyrocket this year.
+Because you know, with Adidas struggling with its plummeting sales, Nike’s stealing the limelight like never before.
+Especially with them Jordan drops.
+In fact, Jordans call shotgun when it comes to hype.
+We got the drill.
 But we’d like to slow down our greed for a moment.
-To appreciate the Nike classics that evolved into the industry we love and worship today.
+To appreciate the Nike classics that evolved into the industry we love and worship today!

 Nike co-founder Bill Bowerman finalized the sketch of the Nike Cortez in 1968.
-The Nike classics were first introduced to the public 4 years later at Summer Olympics 1972.
-Dubbed as “the most comfortable shoes ever” by Olympic athletes, the sneakers became part of mainstream and pop culture.
+The Nike classics were first introduced to the public 4 years later at Summer Olympics in 1972.
+Dubbed “the most comfortable shoes ever” by Olympic athletes, the sneakers became part of mainstream and pop culture.
 They were worn by Whitney Houston at her Super Bowl performance in 1991 for crying out loud!
 Not to mention Forrest Gump’s feet during his ultra-marathon in the 1994 sensation!
 So, if you want to go classic about this, buy a clean white Cortez with a colored Swoosh.
-Like the 2017 take on Gump’s sneakers.
+Like the 2017 take on Gump’s sneakers or the latest CLOT x Nike Cortez kicks.
+But since they already dropped, you gotta buy them off sneaker resale websites like StockX and GOAT!

 Nike Blazer (1973)

 Originally a basketball shoe as with most Nike startups, the Converse look-alike has secured a spot in streetwear fashion as a “simple shoe.”
 If you want to opt for a vintage Blazer, go for the Nike Blazer Mid 77 classic colorways.
 Works if you’re big on casual show-ups.
 But you better not think lightly of this low-key Nike.
-Since its top collaborators include Off White and Sacai.
+Its top collaborators include Off White and Sacai.
+And recently, the white and black Blazer kicks have become more dominant than before, but in a lowkey way.
+They found their way the ladder till they found a place among ‘em epic Nike classics!

 Nike Air Force 1 Low (1982)